-- adopt the proposed 2020 SCRG Work Plan for the SCRG as outlined in Attachment 1 to this Report or - amend the proposed 2020 SCRG Work Plan and suggest alternative preferences or additional matters for consideration.
+- adopt the proposed 2020 SCRG Work Plan for the SCRG as outlined in Attachment 1 to Report CJ006-02/20 or - amend the proposed 2020 SCRG Work Plan and suggest alternative preferences or additional matters for consideration.

 It should be noted that if additional matters are added to the 2020 SCRG Work Plan, facilitation fees to conduct the meetings will increase for the management of the SCRG.